nickjackolaisen/BusinessInitiaitive/_posts/statistics/small business stats/2023-07-16-industries_for_small_business_growth.md

 title: "Top 16 Industries for Small Business Growth in 2023 and Beyond"
 layout: post
 date: 2023-07-16
-update_date: 2023-08-29
+update_date: 2023-09-27
 author: jack_nicholaisen
-summary: "Discover the hottest industries for small business growth in 2023!
-Our comprehensive guide will help you stay ahead of the curve and identify the best opportunities to ride the wave of success.
-Learn how you can integrate the 16 best sectors into your business.
-Don't miss out on these game-changing opportunities - READ NOW and accelerate your business success!"
+summary: "Stay ahead by discovering the top 16 small business industries for growth in 2023!
+READ NOW and accelerate your success!"
 permalink: /stats/top-industries-for-growing-a-small-business/
 ---

 In today's competitive business landscape, honing in on your specific niche is critical for aspiring entrepreneurs.

 By targeting a particular industry and offering specialized products or services, small businesses can stand out and establish themselves as experts in their field.

 When you zero in on a specific niche, your business can adapt more quickly to market trends, tailor your marketing strategies, and build stronger customer relationships.

 By concentrating your efforts on one of these growing industries, you'll increase your chances of success and profitability.

 With 2024 quickly approaching, let's explore the 16 industries primed for explosive growth and how small businesses can avoid falling behind...

 ### 1. <a href="#1">Blockchain Technology</a>

-The global blockchain technology market is expected to grow at a [**compound annual growth rate, or CAGR of 56.1%**](https://www.alliedmarketresearch.com/blockchain-technology-market) from 2021 to 2028, reaching a market size of [**\$69.04 billion by 2028**](https://www.alliedmarketresearch.com/blockchain-technology-market).
+The global blockchain technology market is expected to grow at a [**compound annual growth rate, or CAGR of 56.1%**](https://www.alliedmarketresearch.com/blockchain-technology-market) from 2021 to 2028, reaching a market size of [**$69.04 billion by 2028**](https://www.alliedmarketresearch.com/blockchain-technology-market).

 ### 2. <a href="#2">Virtual Reality (VR) and Augmented Reality (AR)</a>

-The global VR and AR market is expected to grow at a [**CAGR of 42.9%**](https://www.grandviewresearch.com/industry-analysis/virtual-reality-vr-market) from 2021 to 2028, reaching a market size of [**\$591.8 billion by 2028.**](https://www.grandviewresearch.com/industry-analysis/virtual-reality-vr-market) The global VR and AR market is projected to reach [**\$72.8 billion by 2024**](https://www.statista.com/statistics/591181/global-augmented-virtual-reality-market-size/), up from \$18.8 billion in 2020.
+The global VR and AR market is expected to grow at a [**CAGR of 42.9%**](https://www.grandviewresearch.com/industry-analysis/virtual-reality-vr-market) from 2021 to 2028, reaching a market size of [**$591.8 billion by 2028.**](https://www.grandviewresearch.com/industry-analysis/virtual-reality-vr-market)

+The global VR and AR market is projected to reach [**$72.8 billion by 2024**](https://www.statista.com/statistics/591181/global-augmented-virtual-reality-market-size/), up from $18.8 billion in 2020.

 ### 3. <a href="#3">Artificial Intelligence (AI)</a>

-The AI market is expected to grow at a [**CAGR of 42.2%**](https://www.alliedmarketresearch.com/artificial-intelligence-market) from 2020 to 2027, reaching a market size of [**\$733.7 billion by 2027.**](https://www.alliedmarketresearch.com/artificial-intelligence-market)
+The AI market is expected to grow at a [**CAGR of 42.2%**](https://www.alliedmarketresearch.com/artificial-intelligence-market) from 2020 to 2027, reaching a market size of [**$733.7 billion by 2027.**](https://www.alliedmarketresearch.com/artificial-intelligence-market)

 ### 4. <a href="#4">Electric Vehicles (EVs)</a>

-The electric vehicle market is expected to grow at a [**CAGR of 26.8%**](https://www.alliedmarketresearch.com/electric-vehicle-market) from 2021 to 2028, reaching a market size of [**\$1.09 trillion by 2028.**](https://www.alliedmarketresearch.com/electric-vehicle-market) Electric vehicles will account for [**58% of new passenger car sales globally by 2040.**](https://about.bnef.com/electric-vehicle-outlook/)
+The electric vehicle market is expected to grow at a [**CAGR of 26.8%**](https://www.alliedmarketresearch.com/electric-vehicle-market) from 2021 to 2028, reaching a market size of [**$1.09 trillion by 2028.**](https://www.alliedmarketresearch.com/electric-vehicle-market)

+Electric vehicles will account for [**58% of new passenger car sales globally by 2040.**](https://about.bnef.com/electric-vehicle-outlook/)

 ### 5. <a href="#5">3D Printing</a>

-The 3D printing market is projected to grow at a [**CAGR of 26.4%**](https://www.fortunebusinessinsights.com/3d-printing-market-101900) from 2021 to 2028, reaching a market size of [**\$62.79 billion by 2028**](https://www.fortunebusinessinsights.com/3d-printing-market-101900).
-In the meantime, the global 3D printing market is expected to reach [**\$40.8 billion by 2024**](https://www.statista.com/statistics/267677/global-market-size-forecast-for-3d-printing/), up from \$13.7 billion in 2020.
+The 3D printing market is projected to grow at a [**CAGR of 26.4%**](https://www.fortunebusinessinsights.com/3d-printing-market-101900) from 2021 to 2028, reaching a market size of [**$62.79 billion by 2028**](https://www.fortunebusinessinsights.com/3d-printing-market-101900).

+In the meantime, the global 3D printing market is expected to reach [**$40.8 billion by 2024**](https://www.statista.com/statistics/267677/global-market-size-forecast-for-3d-printing/), up from $13.7 billion in 2020.

 ### 6. <a href="#6">Internet of Things (IoT)</a>

-The IoT market is projected to grow at a [**CAGR of 24.9%**](https://www.fortunebusinessinsights.com/iot-market-102045) from 2021 to 2028, reaching a market size of [**\$1.39 trillion by 2028**](https://www.fortunebusinessinsights.com/iot-market-102045).
+The IoT market is projected to grow at a [**CAGR of 24.9%**](https://www.fortunebusinessinsights.com/iot-market-102045) from 2021 to 2028, reaching a market size of [**$1.39 trillion by 2028**](https://www.fortunebusinessinsights.com/iot-market-102045).

 ### 7. <a href="#7">Telemedicine</a>

 On an international level, the telemedicine market grew at a [**CAGR of 19.3%**](https://www.researchandmarkets.com/reports/4828792/global-telemedicine-market-2019-2023) from 2019 to 2023.

 Updated data has led to new projections for this sector with an increase to a [**CAGR of 22.4%**](https://www.fortunebusinessinsights.com/telemedicine-market-101067) from 2021 to 2028.

-This new research has resulted in an estimate that telemedicine will reach a market size of [**\$559.52 billion by 2028.**](https://www.fortunebusinessinsights.com/telemedicine-market-101067)
+This new research has resulted in an estimate that telemedicine will reach a market size of [**$559.52 billion by 2028.**](https://www.fortunebusinessinsights.com/telemedicine-market-101067)

 ### 8. <a href="#8">Biotechnology</a>

-The global biotechnology market is projected to grow at a [**CAGR of 15.83%**](https://www.fortunebusinessinsights.com/biotechnology-market-102110) from 2021 to 2028, reaching a market size of [**\$2.44 trillion by 2028.**](https://www.fortunebusinessinsights.com/biotechnology-market-102110)
+The global biotechnology market is projected to grow at a [**CAGR of 15.83%**](https://www.fortunebusinessinsights.com/biotechnology-market-102110) from 2021 to 2028, reaching a market size of [**$2.44 trillion by 2028.**](https://www.fortunebusinessinsights.com/biotechnology-market-102110)

 ### 9. <a href="#9">E-commerce</a>

-E-commerce sales grew to [**\$6.54 trillion in 2023**](https://www.statista.com/topics/871/online-shopping/)**,** up from \$3.53 trillion in 2019.
-On a global scale, the e-commerce industry is projected to grow at a [**CAGR of 14.7%**](https://www.fortunebusinessinsights.com/industry-reports/e-commerce-market-100338) from 2021 to 2028, reaching a market size of [**\$27.15 trillion by 2028.**](https://www.fortunebusinessinsights.com/industry-reports/e-commerce-market-100338)
+E-commerce sales grew to [**$6.54 trillion in 2023**](https://www.statista.com/topics/871/online-shopping/)**,** up from $3.53 trillion in 2019.

+On a global scale, the e-commerce industry is projected to grow at a [**CAGR of 14.7%**](https://www.fortunebusinessinsights.com/industry-reports/e-commerce-market-100338) from 2021 to 2028, reaching a market size of [**$27.15 trillion by 2028.**](https://www.fortunebusinessinsights.com/industry-reports/e-commerce-market-100338)

 ### 10. <a href="#10">Health and Wellness</a>

-The global wellness economy was valued at [**\$4.5 trillion in 2018**](https://globalwellnessinstitute.org/industry_research/) and has only grown since then.
+The global wellness economy was valued at [**$4.5 trillion in 2018**](https://globalwellnessinstitute.org/industry_research/) and has only grown since then.

 Based on this data, the health sector is expected to continue its growth in the coming years.

 ### 11. <a href="#11">Cybersecurity</a>

-The global cybersecurity sector grew from \$152.71 billion in 2018 to [**\$248.26 billion in 2023.**](https://cybersecurityventures.com/cybersecurity-market-report/)This industry is expected to continue its growth at a [**CAGR of 12.5%**](https://www.grandviewresearch.com/industry-analysis/cyber-security-market) from 2021 to 2028, reaching a market size of [**\$345.4 billion by 2028**](https://www.grandviewresearch.com/industry-analysis/cyber-security-market).
+The global cybersecurity sector grew from $152.71 billion in 2018 to [**$248.26 billion in 2023.**](https://cybersecurityventures.com/cybersecurity-market-report/)

+This industry is expected to continue its growth at a [**CAGR of 12.5%**](https://www.grandviewresearch.com/industry-analysis/cyber-security-market) from 2021 to 2028, reaching a market size of [**$345.4 billion by 2028**](https://www.grandviewresearch.com/industry-analysis/cyber-security-market).

 ### 12. <a href="#12">Digital Marketing</a>

-World digital ad spending reached [**\$333.25 billion in 2019**](https://www.emarketer.com/content/global-digital-ad-spending-2019) and is expected to continue its rapid growth as more and more companies realize the massive potential of advertising.
+World digital ad spending reached [**$333.25 billion in 2019**](https://www.emarketer.com/content/global-digital-ad-spending-2019) and is expected to continue its rapid growth as more and more companies realize the massive potential of advertising.

 ### 13. <a href="#13">Online Education</a>

-The global online education market is projected to reach [**\$319.2 billion by 2025**](https://www.researchandmarkets.com/reports/4640962/online-education-market-global-industry), up from \$187.9 billion in 2019.
+The global online education market is projected to reach [**$319.2 billion by 2025**](https://www.researchandmarkets.com/reports/4640962/online-education-market-global-industry), up from $187.9 billion in 2019.

 ### 14. <a href="#14">Renewable Energy</a>

 [**Renewable energy capacity grew by 10.3% in 2020**](https://www.irena.org/), and it's expected to continue this rapid growth in the coming years.

-In fact, the renewable energy sector is expected to grow at a [**CAGR of 6.1%**,, ](https://www.grandviewresearch.com/industry-analysis/renewable-energy-market)between 2021 and 2028, reaching a market size of [**\$1.751 trillion by 2028.**](https://www.grandviewresearch.com/industry-analysis/renewable-energy-market)
+In fact, the renewable energy sector is expected to grow at a [**CAGR of 6.1%**,, ](https://www.grandviewresearch.com/industry-analysis/renewable-energy-market)between 2021 and 2028, reaching a market size of [**$1.751 trillion by 2028.**](https://www.grandviewresearch.com/industry-analysis/renewable-energy-market)
 <a id="1">

 ### 15. <a href="#15">Robotics and Automation</a>

-The global robotics market is expected to reach [**\$210 billion by 2025**](https://www.statista.com/statistics/748599/worldwide-robotics-market-forecast/)**,** up from \$39.3 billion in 2019.
+The global robotics market is expected to reach [**$210 billion by 2025**](https://www.statista.com/statistics/748599/worldwide-robotics-market-forecast/)**,** up from $39.3 billion in 2019.

 ### 16. <a href="#16">Home Healthcare Services</a>